Geeksltd/Olive/docs/DevOps/PreparingJenkinsServer.md

       - Tick the "NuGet package manager" check-box that is under "Code tools" option.
       - Click Install to install it.
 - Nuget
    - Make sure it is accessible in cmd by typing nuget in a command prompt.
+If it is not, run 'set PATH=%PATH%;[PATH TO THE NUGET EXE]'
 - Install Hyper-v
 - Jenkins
    - Restoring a backed up version: